Selection / Eligibility

 - Have been convicted of a felony (unless citizenship rights have been restored)

 A jury summons is an official court summons.
 The court could hold you in contempt and / or impose a $50 fine for each time you fail to appear.
-If you lose your jury summons, contact the Clerk of Superior Court in your county as soon as possible to obtain your juror number and any reporting information.
+If you lose your jury summons, contact the Clerk of Superior Court office in your county as soon as possible to obtain reporting information.

-Your jury summons provides the room number at the courthouse where you should report.
-Report to that room by the reporting time listed on your summons.
+Your jury summons provides the date, time, and place to report for jury duty.
 Check in with the jury staff when you arrive.

-Bring reading materials or mobile devices (where permitted) to occupy your time.
+Bring reading materials to occupy your time.
 While efforts will be made to reduce delays and to avoid long waiting periods, some waiting time should be anticipated.